-I’m an executive coach, passionate public speaker, energetic storyteller, television pundit, campaigner, writer, actor and vlogger.
+I’m an executive coach, passionate public speaker, energetic storyteller, television pundit, campaigner, writer, actor and social entrepreneur.

-In 2004, I came out as gay on national television in Nigeria making me the first ever Nigerian LGBTIQ person to do so.
+In 2004, I came out as gay on national television in Nigeria, making me the first Nigerian LGBTIQ person to do so.

-I am an Executive Coach, Passionate Public Speaker, Energetic Storyteller, Television Pundit, Campaigner, Writer, Actor and Vlogger.
+I am an Executive Coach, Passionate Public Speaker, Energetic Storyteller, Television Pundit, Campaigner, Writer, Actor and social entrepreneur.

-My expertise on Social Justice ranges from Sexual Orientation and Gender Identity to Race and Race Relations, Feminism, Education and Poverty Alleviation.
+My expertise in Social Justice ranges from Sexual Orientation and Gender Identity to Race and Race Relations, Feminism, Education and Poverty Alleviation.

-My bachelor’s degree is in Theatre Arts from University of Lagos.
-Masters in Global Governance and Public Policy from Birkbeck College, University of London and Masters in Business and Executive coaching from Meyler Campbell.
+I had my bachelor’s degree in Theatre Arts from the University of Lagos in 2009.
+In 2011, I obtained my Masters’s in Global Governance and Public Policy from Birkbeck College, University of London and a business and executive coaching certification from Meyler Campbell.

-I have over 20 years experience in advocacy starting out during the HIV/AIDS epidemic in Nigeria.
+I have over 20 years of experience in advocacy, starting during the HIV/AIDS epidemic in Nigeria in the late 90s

-I was a visiting lecturer at Freie University and Humboldt University both in Berlin where I taught “Pre and Post-Colonial Sexual Orientation and Gender Identity in Africa”.
+Between 2014 and 2016, I was a visiting lecturer at Freie University and Humboldt University in Berlin, where I taught “Pre and Post-Colonial Sexual Orientation and Gender Identity in Africa”.

 “The Development Cost of Homophobia” is my most successful article yet.
 It has been translated into over 15 languages globally.
-Finally, my article for the Guardian: “If you say being gay is not African, you don’t know your history” has amassed great reviews and is cited in many news articles and journals globally.
+Finally, my piece for the Guardian: “If you say being gay is not African, you don’t know your history”, has amassed great reviews and is cited in many news articles and journals globally.

-As a social/political pundit, I have appeared on international TV stations as a social and political pundit, including CNN, BBC, Al Jazeera, and CCTV, and outlets like NPR and the Washington Post have profiled me.
+As a social/political pundit, I have appeared on international TV stations, including CNN, BBC, Al Jazeera, and CCTV, and outlets like NPR and the Washington Post have profiled me.

-As public speaker, I have given two TEDx talks including, “There should never be another Ibrahim” has been listed as one of the 14 most inspiring QUEER TEDtalk of all time and “How I became an Angelic Troublemaker”.
-I gave the closing speech at the Daily Beast event hosted at the New York Public Library titled, “I am Bisi Alimi and I am not a victim.” as well as keynote speech at many international events across the world.
+As a public speaker, I have given two TEDx talks, including “There should never be another Ibrahim” [has been listed as one of the 14 most inspiring QUEER TEDx talks of all time] and “How I became an Angelic Troublemaker”.
+I gave the closing speech at the Daily Beast event hosted at the New York Public Library titled, “I am Bisi Alimi, and I am not a victim.” as well as a keynote speech at many international events worldwide.